-- -a Verify all generated signatures. - -c class Specifies the DNS class of the zone. - -C Compatibility mode: Generate a keyset-zonename file in addition to dsset-zonename when signing a zone, for use by older versions of dnssec-signzone. - -d directory Look for dsset- or keyset-files in directory. - -D Output only those record types automatically managed by dnssec-signzone, i.e. RRSIG, NSEC, NSEC3 and NSEC3PARAM records.
+- -a Verify all generated signatures. - -c class Specifies the DNS class of the zone. - -C Compatibility mode: Generate a keyset-zonename file in addition to dsset-zonename when signing a zone, for use by older versions of dnssec-signzone. - -d directory Look for dsset- or keyset- files in directory. - -D Output only those record types automatically managed by dnssec-signzone, i.e. RRSIG, NSEC, NSEC3 and NSEC3PARAM records.
 If smart signing (-S) is used, DNSKEY records are also included.
 The resulting file can be included in the original zone file with \$INCLUDE.
-This option cannot be combined with -O raw, -O map, or serial number updating. - -E engine When applicable, specifies the hardware to use for cryptographic operations, such as a secure key store used for signing. - When BIND is built with OpenSSL PKCS#11 support, this defaults to the string "pkcs11", which identifies an OpenSSL engine that can drive a cryptographic accelerator or hardware service module.
-When BIND is built with native PKCS#11 cryptography (-enable-native-pkcs11), it defaults to the path of the PKCS#11 provider library specified via "-with-pkcs11". - -g Generate DS records for child zones from dsset- or keyset- file.
-Existing DS records will be removed. - -K directory Key repository: Specify a directory to search for DNSSEC keys.
-If not specified, defaults to the current directory.
+This option cannot be combined with -0 raw, -0 map, or serial number updating. - -E engine When applicable, specifies the hardware to use for cryptographic operations, such as a secure key store used for signing.

+When BIND is built with OpenSSL PKCS#11 support, this defaults to the string "pkcs11", which identifies an OpenSSL engine that can drive a cryptographic accelerator or hardware service module.
+When BIND is built with native PKCS#11 cryptography (-enable-native-pkcs11), it defaults to the path of the PKCS#11 provider library specified via "-with-pkcs11".